-If you have listed St. Thomas as a school to receive your FAFSA data, we will receive an electronic file with the results of your FAFSA approximately one week after you file the FAFSA online or three to six weeks after you file the paper FAFSA.
+If you have listed the University of St. Thomas as a school to receive your FAFSA data, we will receive an electronic file with the results of your FAFSA approximately one week after you file the FAFSA online or three to six weeks after you file the paper FAFSA.
 We will review your FAFSA and, if necessary, may need the following:

-Summer term is always the last term of the St. Thomas academic year.
+Summer term is always the last term of the University of St. Thomas academic year.
 If you have been admitted to start in the summer, you must apply for financial aid for summer term separately from the upcoming fall and spring terms:

 Being admitted in the summer term will require you to file two FAFSAs simultaneously so that we can determine your financial aid eligibility for summer, fall and spring terms within the same time frame.

 Financial Aid is not disbursed in the January term.
 If applicable, January costs are added to your cost of attendance to increase eligibility for spring term aid.
 You must be enrolled half-time in spring to receive your financial aid.
 If you wish to have us review your financial aid award to see if an increase can be made to accommodate January term costs, you will need to speak to a Graduate Financial Aid Counselor.

 Because the FAFSA asks for income information from the prior tax year, many students find that the EFC does not accurately reflect their current financial strength.
 Often times, the change in income from the prior year to the current year may make no difference in the financial aid offer, particularly in the case of a student who has already received the maximum in need-based assistance.
 To discuss your specific situation, please contact our office and speak to a Graduate Financial Aid Counselor.